Beijing Huasheng Metal Materials Co., Ltd.

 LME Standards

 The London Metal Exchange (LME) is a futures and forwards exchange with the world's largest market in standarised forward contracts, futures contracts and options on base metals.
 The exchange also offers contracts on ferrous metals and precious metals.
 As the LME offers contracts with daily expiry dates of up to three months from trade date, weekly contracts to six months, and monthly contracts up to 123 months, it also allows for cash trading.
 It offers hedging, worldwide reference pricing, and the option of physical delivery to settle contracts.
-HSG provides ferro tungsten and ferro molybdenum for sale at good wholesale prices based on LME Standards.
+HSG provides LME ferro tungsten and LME ferro molybdenum for sale at good wholesale prices based on LME Standards.
 Contact us and get LME cobalt metal price today!

 London Metal Exchange Standard For Refractory Metals